 |Total Sugars 45g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Cardamom ice cream has all the sweetness of an ice cream and yet the fresh, strong bite of cardamom hits the taste buds with a punch, in the best of ways, of course.

-In a medium-sized saucepan combined the whole milk and crushed cardamom pods.
-Slowly bring to a boil.
+In a medium saucepan, combine the whole milk and crushed cardamom pods over medium-low heat.
+Slowly bring to a boil, stirring occassionaly.

-Once the milk and cardamom mixture is boiling, remove saucepan from the heat source.
-Now cover the saucepan and allow the pods and milk to sit for approximately 30 minutes.
+Remove from the heat, cover the saucepan and allow the pods and milk to sit for approximately 40 minutes.
 This allows for the flavors of the cardamom to become infused in the milk.

-In another mixing bowl begin to beat the egg yolks and sugar until it reaches a thick texture and is off cream in color.
+In a medium bowl, whisk the egg yolks and sugar until it reaches a thick texture and is light yellow in color.

-Stir until the mixture is custard-like and sticks to the back of a spoon.
-DO NOT ALLOW THE CUSTARD TO BOIL.
+Whisk until the mixture is custard-like and sticks to the back of a spoon.
+Do not allow the custard to boil.

-When this perfect consistency is reached, remove the saucepan from the heat and continue to stir until it cools almost completely.
-Then, pour in the heavy whipping cream and fold it into the custard.
+When the perfect consistency is reached, remove the saucepan from the heat and continue to whisk until it cools almost completely.
+Add the heavy whipping cream, folding it into the custard.